 Basque Country is one of the oldest and culturally rich regions available in Europe.
 It offers stunning coastlines, beautiful hiking routes, great food and great culture.
 The region is home to several fantastic locations such as the cobbled streets of San Sebastian old town or the architecture of Bilbao, home to the Guggenheim Museum.
-In the cities and towns there are the delicious Pinxtos (not to be confused with Pinchos, Tapa, or Tapas) to be feasted on as well as old town areas steeped in history.
+In the cities and towns there are the delicious Pintxos (not to be confused with Pinchos, Tapa, or Tapas) to be feasted on as well as old town areas steeped in history.
 Outside of the towns there is a famous pilgrim route, Camino de Santiago, that meanders along the coast which offers well signed and convenient trails.

 “I could happily get lost in the winding cobbled streets or the beautiful hills.
 Basque offers some of the best food, beautiful coastal landscapes and richest culture that I’ve ever found in Europe.
-Be sure to grab some pinxtos and kafea when you visit beautiful Donostia.”
+Be sure to grab some pintxos and kafea when you visit beautiful Donostia.”

 Osprey Team Member, James